avranade/Ashwin-Udacity-Nanodegree/Project5 - Neighborhood map/README.md

 ## Further improvements
 * While the page is currently standalone, it is based on canned data.
 A further improvement will be getting locations from API calls
 * CRUD operations on markers.
 A future application is to make this a CRUD application which can be used for making and sharing a list to others.
+* Abstract map setup out of application.js.
+This is to make it easier to switch map providers and also to make it easier for other JS files to use it.
+To be researched.